secretstartups/handbook/finance/expenses/index.html.md

 Team members should also consider the terms and conditions of their respective contractor agreements when submitting invoices to the company.

-Team members in a US policy will be automatically reimbursed through Expensify after their report is "final approved" within 7 business days by Payroll team.
+Team members in a US policy will be automatically reimbursed through Expensify after their report is "final approved" within 7 business days by Accounts Payable team.
 For all other team members, please see the reimbursement process below based on your location or employment status.

 ## Office Equipment and Supplies

 The company will reimburse for the following items if you **need it for work or use it mainly for business**, and local law allows us to pay for it without incurring payroll taxes.
-Please keep in mind that while the amounts below are guidelines and not strict limits, any purchase (other than a laptop) that will cost GitLab $1000 USD per item (or over) will require approval from your Manager and Accounting.
+Please keep in mind that while the amounts below are guidelines and not strict limits, any purchase (other than a laptop) that will cost GitLab $1000 USD per item (or over) will require prior approval from your Manager and Accounting.

 The below averages are what GitLab **usually** reimburses.
 If you prefer to spend more on a given item, that's OK considering the average price.
-You may attach the receipt during expensing which shows the full purchase price.
-You are also welcome to expense the `GitLab Average Price in USD` portion.
+You are also welcome to expense the `GitLab Average Price in USD` portion, and cover the rest with personal funds.
 For example, if you purchase a high-end Steelcase ergonomic chair, you are welcome to expense the average price per the table below and cover the rest with personal funds.
 We are encouraging our members to use their best judgment when spending the company's money.

+When reimbursing through expensify please select "reimbursable" for the portion which GitLab will be covering, and add a note explaining the receipt difference.

+* Please note Expensify cannot sync "non-reimbursable" line items, only reimbursable line items are to be entered in Expensify.

-Team members should not use a Corporate Card to purchase office equipment for their personal workspace.
+Team members should not use a Corporate Credit Card to purchase office equipment for their personal workspace.
 All office equipment purchases for a team member's personal workspace should be made on a personal credit card and expensed.

 For Laptop Purchases/Refreshes, please refer to [IT Ops Laptop](/handbook/business-ops/team-member-enablement/onboarding-access-requests/#laptops) policy and procedure.